Enjoying Valentine's Day as a single parent - Care for the Family

 Our Single Parent Support Coordinator, Kat Seney-Williams, shares some ideas of things we can do to help us enjoy Valentine’s Day.

-For some of us Valentine’s Day is just like any other day.
-The day may never have meant much even when we were in a relationship.
-For others, we may have really enjoyed the day and even miss having a partner to share it with.
+For some of us Valentine’s Day is just like any other day; it may never have meant much even when we were in a relationship.
+For others, we may have really enjoyed the day, and perhaps we miss having a partner to share it with.

 We may dread the day, and the run up – seeing all the roses and chocolates in the shops.
 For some it can be a painful reminder of the love we once had and lost.

 However, just because we are single, it doesn’t mean that we can’t enjoy the day and share love with others.
-We can redefine Valentine’s Day as not only being about romantic love.
+We can redefine Valentine’s Day as being about more than just romantic love.
 Below are a few ideas of how we can celebrate and have fun!

 - Shower love on little ones – prepare an exciting day for the kids.
+It doesn’t have to be expensive – just a little something that says you love them.
 Cook a special breakfast for them with heart shaped pancakes and strawberries.
 Buy them a card and some chocolates and put it at the end of their bed so they see them when they wake up.
 Decorate the house and put heart sticky notes with special messages around for them to find.
 Cook a red themed dinner together, such as spaghetti bolognaise and red jelly.
-Watch classic cartoons such as Lady or Beauty and the Beast.
-It doesn’t have to be expensive, just a little something that says you love them.
+Watch classic cartoons such as Lady and the Tramp or Beauty and the Beast.

 - Arrange a get together – call all your single friends and get together at yours after the kids go to bed.
 Enjoy a takeaway and glass of wine, play board games or watch a film together.
 Do a ‘secret Santa’ so you each get to open a gift on the night.